Historian in focus

-Our Department is internationally recognised for the quality of its research
+We are internationally recognised for the quality of our research

 across a broad range of areas from 1450 to the present.
 More than two-thirds of